Rejection is painful, and overcoming it can be challenging when family members are hurting you.

-Sometimes, emotional levels (such as anger, frustration, and resentment) are so high that it is better not to discuss anything until things have mellowed down a bit.
-In this scenario it’s best to do what they say: “let the pain heal with time”.
+Sometimes, emotions (such as anger, frustration, and resentment) are so high that it is better not to discuss anything until things have mellowed down a bit.

 Find a way to compromise

-Very often, rejection can be a result of decision or choice you’re making that your family doesn’t particularly approve of.
-For example, you could be thinking about getting a degree in business, but your parents might want you to follow family tradition and get a degree in law.
+For example, you could be thinking about getting a degree in business, but your parents might want you to follow family tradition and get a law degree.

 Seek a family counselor

-If you’re not comfortable with a family counselor, you may try and involve a trustworthy relative who can try to make things work out.
+If you’re uncomfortable with a family counselor, you may involve a trustworthy relative who can try to make things work out.

-This is going to be the hardest decision to make, and one that needs considerable thought and contemplation before it is reached.
-Sometimes, your choices in life can completely set you apart from what your family.
+Sometimes, your choices in life can completely set you apart from your family.

-For example, you may choose to adopt another religion or live in a way that your family completely disapproves of.
+For example, you may adopt another religion or live in a way your family completely disapproves of.